 Content delivery networks (CDNs) are hardly new; they've been a part of the Internet's content food chain since the 1990s.
-A CDN is simply a ring of content storage points that are located near access providers and
+A CDN is simply a ring of content storage points that are located near access providers and used to make content experiences both better and cheaper.
+The basic principle behind the original CDNs was that content delivery would be more reliable, and the experience better, if the content source was closer to the recipient, normally in a temporary storage mechanism called a "cache."

 In the commercial CDN market that has evolved since then (with Akamai still the market leader), CDN providers are paid for caching content for delivery.
 But deeper CDN value propositions are shaping operators' CDN plans.